lace/vg/README.md

-This collection was developed at Body Labs by [Paul Melnikow][] and extracted from the Body Labs codebase and open-sourced as part of [blmath][] by [Alex Weiss][]. blmath was subsequently [forked][fork] by Paul Melnikow and later this namespace was broken out into its own package.
+This collection was developed at Body Labs by [Paul Melnikow][] and extracted from the Body Labs codebase and open-sourced as part of [blmath][] by [Alex Weiss][]. blmath was subsequently [forked][fork] by Paul Melnikow and later the `vx` namespace was broken out into its own package.
+The project was renamed to `vg` to resolve a name conflict.

 [paul melnikow]: https://github.com/paulmelnikow
 [blmath]: https://github.com/bodylabs/blmath